Sam-Oye01/DSA-Power-BI-class/README.md

 - Use of Pivot and Unpivot columns.
 - Replace values.

-**Note** : All of these operations are done through the transform tab.

 **How to manually create tables and enter data**

 Power Bi can also be used to create tables instead of importing tables using the "Enter data" option in the home tab.

 **File for the class** : [Download here](https://github.com/user-attachments/files/20961989/Columnar.Data.xlsx)

+**Note** : All of these operations are done through the transform tab.

 ## DAY THREE (04 - 06 -2025)

 ### Power Query Editor for Data Transformation (ETL) II

+Today, the journey into transformation using power query editor continued.

+The following operations were carried out;

+- Removal of unwanted columns.
+- Trim and clean
+  - Trim : removes unwanted spaces outside texts.
+  - Clean : removes unneccessary spaces within texts.
+- Replace multiple spaces with single space.
+- Capitalize each words.
+- Split columns by space delimiter.
+- Add columns
+    - Use of conditional columns (IF statement).
+    - Use of custom columns.
+    - Insert Date(Age).
+    - Insert Duration(Total years)
+    - Insert Round down.

+File for the class : [Download here]

 **Note** : There is no way to have a clean analysis without Data cleaning.
+The maximum number of data that can be allowed for transformation in the power query editor is 1000 rows.

 ## DAY FOUR (05 - 06 - 2025)